Hardship Fund appeal

 Help students affected by the Coronavirus pandemic.

-March 2020 saw four times the usual number of student requests for emergency financial support.
-The knock-on effect of the Coronavirus has meant many students are now facing serious financial hardship.
+Since March, we’ve seen up to four times the usual number of student requests for emergency financial support.
+The knock-on effect of Covid-19 has meant many students are now facing serious financial hardship.

 Staff in Student Support Services have been working tirelessly to help as many students as possible.
-But as we all come to terms with the challenges of a global pandemic, we know more students will need urgent financial support in the weeks and months ahead.
+But as we all continue to face the challenges of a global pandemic, we know more students will need urgent financial support in the weeks and months ahead.

 You can ensure there is help available for students, by making a gift to the Hardship Fund today.

 The effect on students

 Many, many students work part-time to supplement their income whilst at university.
 But with so many retail, hospitality and leisure outlets closed, job opportunities are few and far between.
 Many students have been let go by their employers.
 And finding new employment is particularly hard as students have to weigh up the time commitment and the effect a job has on their studies.

 But like all of us, students have bills to pay.
 And losing regular income, no matter how small, is having a significant impact on their already tight budgets.